Search This Blog

 As I get to know the car, I hope I will come across somewhere further forward that I could mount something but for the time being this position will suffice.

-I would have preferred some bolt holes directly on or through the chassis but, so far, I have not found anything suitable.
-The bolt holes I have used are through 3mm steel plates, welded along two edges across a corner.
-That, along with the front guard, should spread the load over a large area.
+I would have preferred some bolt holes directly on or through the main part of the chassis but, so far, I have not found anything suitable.
+I have used existing bolt holes that go through a mount connected to the chassis.
+The surrounding area is made of 3mm steel plates welded along two edges across a corner.
+As they are part of the suspension I am sure they are suitably strong enough.
+In addition the front guard should spread the load over a larger area.

 I fitted them under the front guard which I had to cut to be able to attach the shackles.